By Kate, Lead Writer, and Rustina, Contributing Writer

-Before we talk protocol…we need to understand something important.
+Before we talk about protocol, we need to understand something important.

 The Body is a Complete Unit

 Too many protocols out there look at the body as a sum of parts and target only certain areas.
-And too many have specific stages and rules and allow you to ‘relax’ after awhile and go off the diet (and back to the things that caused issues in the first place).
+Too many have specific stages and rules that allow you to ‘relax’ after a while.
+Then, many often go off the diet – and back to the things that caused issues in the first place!
 These will not work properly.

 This approach is going to be different.

 What I found when I first started trying to heal my gut was, I could not go on a super strict diet and protocol immediately.
 It was too much for my body to handle.
 There are layers of damage and it takes the body awhile to deal with each thing.
 Try to do it all at once, and it just doesn’t go well.